aws-samples/amazon-sagemaker-secure-mlops/README.md

 + `Data Science Team VPC` can be configured with internet access by attaching a **NAT gateway**.
 You can also run this VPC in internet-free mode without any inbound or outbound internet access
 + All access to S3 is routed via S3 VPC endpoints
 + All access to SageMaker API and runtime as welle as to AWS public services is routed via VPC endpoints
-+ A PyPI repository mirror running on Fargate is hosted within your network to provide a python package repository in internet-free mode
++ A PyPI repository mirror running on Fargate is hosted within your network to provide a python package repository in internet-free mode (_not implemented in this version_)
-+ AWS Service Catalog is used to deploy SageMaker project templates and Notebooks
++ AWS Service Catalog is used to deploy a data science environment and SageMaker project templates
 + All user roles are deployed into Data Science account IAM

 ## AWS Service Catalog approach